Fitness Tracker Data Used in Personal Injury Cases

 But there is growing acceptance that the data from fitness trackers is valid evidence and an accurate measure of activity levels before and after an accident.
 These trackers have been dubbed the "black box" of body activities, recording important data just like the black boxes that record airplane movements.

 Of course, fitness tracker data can harm a case as well.
 Take for instance the example of a Florida woman who claimed that she was sexually attacked at a private home in Pennsylvania.
 By analyzing her personal fitness tracker, investigators showed that her activities were quite different than she alleged and she was subsequently charged with making a false report and tampering with evidence.

 GPS information can pinpoint the user's location.
 This can be important evidence in a personal injury case or can backfire if the user has lied about his location.

 If you or a family member has experienced an auto accident or any other personal injury, please contact us immediately.
 Our experienced attorneys have the right expertise to fight for the compensation you deserve.
 Please call us for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to secure justice for you and your family.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to secure justice for you and your family.
 You can reach us at (954) 434-1077 or contact us via the website.